itchyny/qhs/README.md

 Option.hs 61
 Parser.hs 51
 SQL.hs 45
-wc_out.txt 6
 ```
 Hereby note that the table name `-` is the short hand name for `stdin`.
 ```
  $ wc * | qhs "SELECT c1,c4 FROM stdin WHERE c4 <> 'total' ORDER BY c1 DESC"
 ```

-You can use `-H` flag to make qhs regard the head line as the row of column names.
+You can use `-H` flag to make `qhs` regard the head line as the row of column names.
 ```
  $ cat basic.csv
 foo,bar,baz